somya004/Closira-AI-workflow/README.md

 ## Model Used

-`claude-sonnet-4-20250514` via the Anthropic Messages API.
+`gemini-2.0-flash` via the Google Gemini API.